KmariK/fact-quest/README.md

 8. Quiz Game (score page)
 <img src="assets/docs/features/score.png">

 - This is a dedicated results page that appears only after the quiz is completed.
 It displays the player's score and indicates whether they have passed or not.
+The thumbs up image (green) indicates the player has passed and the thumbs down image (red) indicates the player has not pass the quiz.
 - User stories covered:8, 11

 9. Contact Form